Skip to Main Content

 Ms. Shelburne oversees multiple Programmatic research initiatives across cancer survivorship, with special focus on:

 Before joining EGRP in 2010, Ms. Shelburne worked as an acute care nurse practitioner and oncology clinical nurse specialist with the Hematology/Oncology/Stem Cell Transplant Program of Care at the NIH Clinical Center.
-From 1998-2004, she was a clinical research nurse within the same program.
 Her focus was on improving the clinical and research outcomes of patients in phase I and II clinical trials for cancer and hematological disorders.
 Ms. Shelburne was an associate investigator on cancer patient and caregiver stress, problem solving interventions, and quality of life trials from 2003-2018.
 Ms. Shelburne’s other interests included development of risk predication tools for patient falls and acute delirium.

 Select Publications